Airport security: India

 India stepped up its airport security after the 1999 Kandahar hijacking.
-The Central Industrial Security Force, a paramilitary organisation, is in charge of airport security under the regulatory framework of the Bureau of Civil Aviation Security (Ministry of Civil Aviation).
+The Central Industrial Security Force (CISF), a paramilitary organisation, is in charge of airport security under the regulatory framework of the Bureau of Civil Aviation Security (Ministry of Civil Aviation).
 CISF formed an Airport Security Group to protect Indian airports.
 Every airport has now been given an APSU (Airport Security Unit), a trained unit to counter unlawful interference with civil aviation.
 Apart from the CISF, every domestic airline has a security group who looks after the aircraft security.

 Terrorist threats and narcotics are the main threats in Indian airports.
 Another problem that some airports face is the proliferation of slums around the airport boundaries in places like Mumbai.
 Before boarding, additional searching of hand luggage is likely.
 Moreover, other than this, the CISF has many other duties in context of aviation security.
 The cargo security and screening is done by the Regulated Agents or airlines' and airports' own security staff who are tested and certified by the Bureau of Civil Aviation Security (BCAS), an aviation security regulator.